Reversible Causes of Cardiac Arrest: Hs and Ts

 Hydrogen Ion (Acidosis)

-Carbon dioxide is acidic.
-Respiratory acidosis is due to the increased serum concentration of carbon dioxide due to a decreased respiratory drive from the patient.
-Correcting respiratory acidosis can be achieved by providing positive-pressure ventilation.4
+- Respiratory Acidosis: Due to the increased serum concentration of carbon dioxide resulting from a decreased respiratory drive from the patient.

 Acidosis is broadly categorized as respiratory acidosis and metabolic acidosis.